Premature infantPreterm infant; Preemie; Premie; Neonatal - premie; NICU - premie

 If a woman goes into labor before 37 weeks, it is called preterm labor.

 Health conditions in the mother, such as diabetes, heart disease, and kidney disease, may contribute to preterm labor.
 Often, the cause of preterm labor is unknown.
-About 15% of all premature births are multiple pregnancies (twins, triplets, etc.).
+Some premature births are multiple pregnancies, such as twins or triplets.

 Different pregnancy-related problems increase the risk of preterm labor or early delivery: